 And the guy literally grabs a beer pitcher, and he goes along the bar and takes every liquor bottle and starts to fill this beer pitcher with everything — you name it!
 Whiskey, Vodka, Gin, Brandy, EVERYTHING!
 And Andre picks it up, and the beer pitcher is about this big in his hand [indicates a coffee mug], and he takes a giant swig, and he offers it to me.

-The second bar we went to, I notice a guy at the bar who I recognized from the first bar we were at, sitting further down.
+At the second bar we went to, I noticed a guy at the bar I recognized from the first bar we were at, sitting further down.
 I thought, ‘Oh, it’s a fan,’ you know, Andre has people who follow him, a very easy guy to spot.
 We go to the next bar – same guy.
 I think nothing of it.
-The fourth bar we go to, I nudge Andre, and he’s still there this guy.
+The fourth bar we go to, I nudge Andre, and this guy is still there.

 And he goes, ‘What, Boss, What?’
 He’s on his like 15th pitcher.
 He called them ‘The Americans.’